Optimizing Black-box Metrics with Iterative Example Weighting: Experiments

 \subsection{Maximizing Black-box Fairness Metric}

 We next handle a black-box metric given only query access to its value.
-We consider a fairness application where the goal is to balance classification performance across multiple protected groups, but due to privacy or legal restrictions, the protected attribute cannot be revealed~\cite{awasthi+21}.
+We consider a fairness application where the goal is to balance classification performance across multiple protected groups.
+The groups that one cares about are known, but due to privacy or legal restrictions, the protected attribute for an individual cannot be revealed~\cite{awasthi+21}.
 Instead, we have access to an oracle that reveals the value of the fairness metric for predictions on a validation sample, with the protected attributes absent from the training sample.
 This setup is different from recent work on learning fair classifiers from incomplete group information \cite{lahoti2019ifair, wang2020robust}, in that the focus here is on optimizing \textit{any} given black-box fairness metric.

 We use the Adult dataset, and seek to predict whether the candidate's income is greater than \$50K, with \textit{gender} as the protected group.
 The black-box metric we consider (whose form is unknown to the learner) is the geometric mean of the true-positive (TP) and true-negative (TN) rates, evaluated separately on the male and female examples, which promotes equal performance for both groups and classes: